 8. Honeydew Melon

-They are a refreshing and sweet treat that can be enjoyed on its own.
+They are a refreshing and sweet treat that can be enjoyed on their own.
 It boasts several health benefits, including being a great source of vitamin C, potassium, and fiber.

 One cup of honeydew provides about half of the daily recommended intake of vitamin C, which plays an important role in boosting the immune system and promoting healthy skin.

 Limes are a delicious and nutritious green fruit that can provide numerous health benefits.

 There are many ways to incorporate limes into your diet – whether you add them to your water or use them as a garnish on your meals, they add a refreshing tangy flavor while providing essential nutrients.